python/cpython/Doc/faq/gui.rst

 -------

-Standard builds of Python include an object-oriented interface to the Tcl/Tk widget set, called Tkinter.
-This is probably the easiest to install and use.
+Standard builds of Python include an object-oriented interface to the Tcl/Tk widget set, called :ref:`tkinter <Tkinter>`.
+This is probably the easiest to install (since it comes included with most
+`binary distributions <http://www.python.org/download/>`_ of Python) and use.
-For more info about Tk, including pointers to the source, see the Tcl/Tk home page at http://www.tcl.tk.
+For more info about Tk, including pointers to the source, see the `Tcl/Tk home page <http://www.tcl.tk>`_.
 Tcl/Tk is fully portable to the MacOS, Windows, and Unix platforms.

 wxWidgets
 ---------